-The East Palo Alto Sites Inventory or Housing Opportunity Sites contains many "pipeline units," or units in projects that have been entitled or received SB 35 Zoning Clearance, and that are expected to apply for a building permit or begin construction after July 1, 2022, or in subsequent years.
+The East Palo Alto Sites Inventory or Housing Opportunity Sites contains many "pipeline units," or units in projects that have been entitled or received ministerial Zoning Clearance for ADUs and SB 9 and SB 35 Zoning Clearances, and that are expected to apply for a building permit or begin construction after July 1, 2022, or in subsequent years.
 All such units are included in the Sites Inventory and will count towards the 6th RHNA cycle.
-Taking these unit counts into account, the City can meet and exceed the RHNA in every category.
+Taking these units into account, the City can meet and exceed the RHNA in every category.

-For other sites in the Sites Inventory, there is an active development application with a high level of confidence they will lead to construction of units within the eight-year Housing Element cycle (2023-2031) - or there is significant developer interest and potential feasibility, but the ability to develop residential units relies on a rezoning of the parcel.
-For these reasons, in many the development proposal or preapplication was used to calculate the realistic capacity of the sites.
+For other sites in the Sites Inventory, there is an active development application with a high level of confidence they will lead to construction of units within the eight-year Housing Element cycle (2023-2031) - or there is significant developer interest and potential feasibility, but development of residential units is pending rezoning of the parcel.
+For these reasons, in many cases, the development proposal or preapplication was used to calculate the realistic capacity of the sites.

-The Sites Inventory is broken down into the types of projects listed below (see Sections 5.2 to 5.8), each with its own description and further evidence of potential development, including whether the project is on a vacant site, what stage of the review process it is in, and under what conditions the site is currently in, in Appendix D1.
+The Sites Inventory is broken down into the types of projects listed below (see Sections 5.2 to 5.7), each with its own description and further evidence of potential development, including whether the project is on a vacant site, what stage of the review process it is in, and under what conditions the site is currently in, in Appendix D1.
 In all the following charts, "Zoned Density" refers to the density permitted for that zoning type.
 "Assumed Density" is in nearly all cases the density of the proposed project, and in a few cases where rezoning is needed, the density used to calculate the number of units in each income category.
 Zoning and assumed densities are provided in dwelling units per acre (du/acre).
-The zoned densities are taken from either the Zoning Code or the

-Ravenswood/Four Corners Area Specific Plan ("RBD") zoning if the project falls within the RBD.
-City-wide the zoning is consistent with the General Plan because the City of East Palo Alto is not a charter City; it is a general law City.
-The only inconsistencies pertain to parcels/projects within the RBD area, and are being addressed with the Ravenswood Business District/Four Corners Area Specific Plan update that is currently underway with the tentative completion date of December 2023.
+The zoned densities are taken from either the Development Code or the Ravenswood/Four Corners Area Specific Plan ("RBD") zoning if the project falls within the RBD.
+Citywide the zoning is consistent with the General Plan because the City of East Palo Alto is not a charter City; it is a general law City.
+The only inconsistencies pertain to parcels/projects within the RBD area, which are being addressed with the Ravenswood Business District/Four Corners Area Specific Plan will be a policy plan as well as zoning-level document that will define development standards and processes.
+Development applications for two residential proposals totaling approximately 355 housing units are pending in the Specific Plan area that will require rezoning parcels to allow for residential use (see Table 5.6 below).
+The adoption of the Specific Plan will include rezoning these parcels and incorporating measures to reduce constraints for residential development, such as: expedited or by-right project approvals, minimum residential densities for mixed-use districts; administrative flexibility in applying zoning standards; incentives to increase the number of affordability housing units beyond the City's Inclusionary Housing Ordinance; and incentives to include housing units for special needs populations and extremely low-income households.
+Refer to Policy/Program 1.21 and 10.8.